Story

 Succession: Oldest son

 As a house, the Baans have always paced their children relentlessly making sure to push all innocence out of them from an early age.
 They need to know how the world works: The strongest survive.
 Baan is a battle-ready house that holds fighting and ambition in high regard.
-Their soldiers and officers – male and female – are second to none.
+Their knights – male and female – are second to none.

 House Mantis